ttworkshops/TownPlanning/README.md

 * One 30x30 quadrant of the map should be changed to contain a tasteful casino building in the shape of a square-based pyramid
-* One 30x30 quadrant should become a grass park with an interestingly-shaped (i.e. not rectangular) within in it
+* One 30x30 quadrant should become a grass park with an interestingly-shaped (i.e. not rectangular) lake within in it
 * One 30x30 quadrant should contain a signature feature of the team's own devising